December 2023 Tennessee tornado outbreak: Clarksville, Tennessee/Allensville–Lickskillet–Auburn, Kentucky

-The tornado then moved northeastward into Todd County, Kentucky and over US 41 to the north of Guthrie at EF1 to EF2 intensity, snapping and uprooting hundreds of trees in rural areas.
+The tornado then moved northeastward into Todd County, Kentucky and over US 41, KY 181, and KY 848 to the north of Guthrie at EF1 to EF2 intensity, snapping and uprooting hundreds of trees in rural areas.
 At least a dozen outbuildings were damaged or destroyed in the county, including a silo that was blown over and barns that were leveled, and homes suffered generally minor to moderate roof and garage door damage, although at least one home suffered severe roof and exterior damage.
 Just before crossing into Logan County, the tornado crossed US 79 and moved through the southern part of Allensville at EF2 intensity.
 At least 51 structures were struck by the tornado.
-Outbuildings were destroyed and homes suffered moderate roof damage up to partial removal.
-Debris from the structures was blown into farm fields as the tornado continued into Logan County.
+Outbuildings were destroyed, and homes suffered moderate roof damage up to partial removal.
+Debris from the structures was blown into farm fields as the tornado crossed KY 102 and continued into Logan County.
 The tornado weakened to EF1 intensity after crossing into Logan County, damaging crops, trees, and outbuildings.
-It strengthened again to low-end EF2 intensity as it struck the community of Lickskillet, where every structure was damaged.
+It strengthened again to low-end EF2 intensity as it struck the community of Lickskillet south of KY 775, where every structure was damaged.
 A well-built two-story house in the town sustained extensive roof damage, had its foundation shifted, windows blown out, and three vehicles thrown and severely damaged.
 Two barns were also destroyed, with the impalement of barn boards into the home noted.
-The tornado then weakened back to EF1 strength as it moved further northeast, but continued to inflict severe roof damage to homes, damage or destroy outbuildings, and snap or uproot trees for several more miles.
+The tornado then weakened back to EF1 strength as it moved further northeast, but continued to inflict severe roof damage to homes, damage or destroy outbuildings, and snap or uproot trees near and along both KY 1041 and KY 739.